mason-mcglothlin/masonogcrm/DesignNotes.md

 Utilize async for scaling and/or performance.

+Scan with tool such as W3C Validator to make sure markup is valid.

 Need to pick a client side CSS framework.
 Probably Bootstrap.
 But what theme?
 Maybe stick with default theme just to get the application built, then towards the end experiment with a LOB-themed design.
 Perhaps [Supr](http://themes.suggelab.com/supr/).

 # Authentication